About this video sequence

 To release the back, use your chair for some seated chair twists.

 Bharadvajasana, with the chair.
 Have knees apart with a brick between the knees.

 Change sides.
 3-4 breaths on each side.

-Finish the sequence with chair shoulderstand, using a bolster or folded blankets for under the shoulders and with the buttocks resting on the chair seat.
-This will give the benefit of Sarvangasana, shouldstand, but without any strain on the neck or shoulders.
+Finish the sequence with Shoulderstand, using a bolster or folded blankets for under the shoulders and with the buttocks resting on the chair seat.
+This will give the benefit of Sarvangasana, Shoulderstand, but without any strain on the neck or shoulders.